For most of our lives, we sat in classrooms to be told the rules of engagement for life.

-The program for 6-9 year olds will be focused on developing self-awareness, self-respect and an attitude of gratitude.
-They will learn to appreciate the importance and richness of diversity and difference in others, as well as Social and Emotional Learning (SEL) tools, understanding and appreciating the gifts of nature, building resilience, self-esteem, and play with the power of thoughts, words and deeds.
+The program for kids aged 6-9 will be focused on developing self-awareness, self-respect and an attitude of gratitude.
+They will learn to appreciate the importance and richness of diversity and difference in others, as well as Social and Emotional Learning (SEL) tools, understanding and appreciating the gifts of nature, building resilience, self-esteem, and play with the power of thoughts, words, and deeds.

-The program for 10-12 year olds will provide a foundation for interpersonal communication and dialogue and open opportunities to seek the knowledge of past and present wisdom keepers.
-It will provide forums for dialogue and sharing to enhance learning, understanding and acceptance of each other, and offer Social and Emotional Learning (SEL) tools, as well as ways to integrate learning approaches into an everyday practice, trust-building with self and others, and experiencing the power of vulnerability into strength.
+The program offers Social and Emotional Learning (SEL) tools, as well as ways to integrate learning approaches into everyday practice, trust-building with self and others, and experiencing the power of vulnerability into strength.
 Children will learn the joy of having permission to be themselves, understanding and navigating relationships through connection, building resilience, as well as charge their self-esteem and efficacy.

-Finally, 13-17 year olds will be learning more about self-awareness, social awareness and relationship skills, important tools like the attitude of gratitude, responsible decision making, appreciation of nature, mindfulness, interconnectedness, and “possibility thinking.”
+Finally, teenagers between 13-17 years will be learning more about self-awareness, social awareness and relationship skills, important tools like the attitude of gratitude, responsible decision making, appreciation of nature, mindfulness, interconnectedness, and “possibility thinking.”

 In addition to these, there will be a nursery for children between the age of 3 and 5, to make sure parents get the off-time they need to go through their own transformation while knowing that their children are well taken care of.
 The young ones will be enjoying the gifts of nature, a safe environment with professional, loving, care-takers, and time for uninterrupted play and freedom to explore.